YuchaoYin/Project2TrafficSignClassifier/writeup.md

                                    width_shift_range=0.1,
                                    height_shift_range=0.1)

-Here is an example of an original image and an augmented image:
+Here is an example of an original image and four augmented images:

 ![alt text][image2] ![alt text][image3]